pnp/sp-dev-fx-webparts/samples/react-svg-to-json-converter/README.md

 ## Prerequisites

-The sample assume that you have a SharePoint List `Approved SVGs` with some SVGs in it.
+In the property pane, you can enter a a SharePoint Site URL and a library name on that SharePoint Site where SVGs can be selected from.

 ## Solution